Helping you free your child of an eating disorder

 One of these is Type 1 Diabetes with Disordered Eating (T1DE), previously called diabulimia: with this common and dangerous disorder, a person with type 1 diabetes restricts their insulin dose to manipulate their weight.

 Another common condition is an extreme preoccupation with health, fitness, and muscularity, leading to over-exercising and disordered eating.
 Labels include ‘Bigorexia’ or ‘reverse anorexia’.
-A person may have a distorted image of their body as puny: this is muscle dysmorphia, a subtype of Body Dysmorphic Disorder.
-Some will only eat protein or make dangerous use of supplements[xi] or anabolic steroids.
+A person may have a distorted image of their body as puny: this is muscle dysmorphia, a subtype of Body Dysmorphic Disorder.[iii]
+Some will only eat protein or make dangerous use of supplements[iv] or anabolic steroids.
 Their over-exercise causes injuries, but they keep going.
-If they’re focused on ‘bulking up’, if they only think of food as fuel, they’ll be somewhere along a spectrum of disordered eating.
-At the worst end, they suffer from a compulsion to gain muscle regardless of the health and social cost, and they put their bodies through danger-ous cycles of ‘bulking’ and ‘cutting’.
+If they’re focused on ‘bulking up’, if they only think of food as fuel, they’ll be somewhere along a spectrum of disordered eating.[v]
+At the worst end, they suffer from a compulsion to gain muscle regardless of the health and social cost, and they put their bodies through dangerous cycles of ‘bulking’ and ‘cutting’.
 At first, parents think their child just wants to be fit, yet the youngster is ill from malnourishment, insufficient body fat, and often weight loss.

 Another common phenomenon is orthorexia, an obsessive rigidity around eating ‘healthy’, ‘clean’, ‘pure’ or organic.
 The person may cut out entire food groups.
 As restrictions become more rigid, orthorexia can morph into anorexia.
-Either way, malnourishment and an obsessive mindset make it miserable or dangerous.[xiii]
+Either way, malnourishment and an obsessive mindset make it miserable or dangerous.[vi]

 There is also drunkorexia, where an alcohol drinker regularly restricts food to control calories, or to become drunk faster.

-‘Normal’ or 'healthy' weight: just as ill
+‘Normal’ or ‘healthy’ weight: take it just as seriously

-While a fast rate of loss drives the risk level up, medical attention is also re-quired for people whose weight loss is slow but prolonged, and for people with ARFID whose low weight may be lifelong.[xv]
+While a fast rate of loss drives the risk level higher, medical attention is also required for people whose weight loss is slow but prolonged, and for those with ARFID whose low weight may be lifelong.

-Below are some of my picks from the UK’s Royal College of Psychiatrists:[xvi]
+Below are some of my picks from the UK’s Royal College of Psychiatrists:

 • “Weight loss in children and adolescents is often more acute than in adults, due to lower body fat stores, thus medical compromise occurs relatively frequently”